Review

 Subtle Mental Activity

-Conceptual or non-conceptual, the variable here is whether or not there is a cognition through the medium of a category.
+Conceptual or nonconceptual, the variable here is whether or not there is a cognition through the medium of a category.
 A category is like putting things in a box.
-When you perceive things as if they were in the box of a category, then it gives the appearance of truly existing in that box.
-So if you perceive somebody in the category of father, then they’re not in the other box, the category of son or the category of a nice person or whatever.
+When we perceive things as if they were in the box of a category, then it gives the appearance of truly existing in that box.
+If we perceive somebody in the category of “father,” then they’re not in the other box, the category of “son” or the category of a “nice person” or whatever.
 They’re truly in just one box.
-And conceptual thought, it’s very useful because it allows us to deal with things and understand things, and it’s very helpful for communicating, for language.
-But it has this deceptive aspect of it because it has with it this appearance of true existence and there’s also a belief in it.
+And conceptual thought is very useful because it allows us to deal with things and understand things, and it’s very helpful for communicating, for language.
+But it has this deceptive aspect of it, because it has with it this appearance of true existence, and there’s also a belief in it.
 The belief in it at least up until the stage where we’re an arhat.

 This conceptual cognition also has various levels of subtlety:

 - We have categories that are quite individual in each lifetime.
-For instance, several centuries ago, people certainly didn’t have the category computer.
-I have categories like members of my family that you don’t know, so that’s quite individual to me.
+For instance, several centuries ago, people certainly didn’t have the category “computer.”
+I have categories like “members of my family” that you don’t know, so that’s quite individual to me.
 Or when I remember things that happened to me in my lifetime, it is with a category of a certain event that is personal to me (you don’t remember that).
-So these are personal.
+These are personal.
 We would call them personal concepts, but we’re talking here about the mental activity.

 - Then there’s universally occurring conceptual activity (rang-bzhin kun-rtog brgyad-cu, preconscious primitive conceptual cognition).
 This is discussed in the Guhyasamaja literature.
-I don’t want to go into great detail about it.
-But there are certain categories, like the category of those that are involved in instinctive behavior that we find even in animals, like the instinct to suck milk from the mother.
-That tiny little baby, an infant animal, has that, the conceptual framework, each time that it’s hungry to go and suck the milk from the mother.
+I don’t want to go into great detail about it, but there are certain categories, like the category of those that are involved in instinctive behavior that we find even in animals, like the instinct to suck milk from the mother.
+That little baby, an infant animal, has that, the conceptual framework, each time that it’s hungry to go and suck the milk from the mother.
 That’s a universally occurring thing.
-There’s a list of eighty of them.
+There’s a list of 80 of them.

 - Then there’s the even more subtle conceptual thought, the subtlest, which is involved in just the most basic mechanism of making an appearance of true existence.
 Yesterday when we spoke about near-attainment mental activity, that’s in this subtlest level of conceptual mental activity.